 Entrance to Capitol Reef is free unless you’d like to do the scenic drive or access certain hiking trails.
 In those instances, a $20 per vehicle fee applies.

-Guest contribution by Ale of Sea Salt & Fog
+Guest contribution and photo by Ale of Sea Salt & Fog

 Bryce Canyon National Park is one of Utah’s Mighty 5 and a must-visit when exploring Utah.
 Located in southern Utah, Bryce Canyon National Park is known for all of the hoodoos.
 Hoodoos are column-like rock formations, and they can be found through the canyon.